onedata/onedata-documentation/docs/user-guide/tokens.md

 ## Using REST API

 Below are some examples how the REST API can be used to manage user tokens.
-For detailed documentation of all endpoints, please refer to the [API documentation](https://onedata.org/#/home/api/latest/onezone?anchor=tag/Token).
+For detailed documentation of all endpoints, refer to the [API documentation](https://onedata.org/#/home/api/latest/onezone?anchor=tag/Token).

 Below examples assume that the following envs are exported: